 FinOps delivers insight.
 IT billing delivers acceptance and action.

-When cloud usage is translated into clear, service-level pricing, costs stop being debated and start being managed.
-By connecting FinOps data with ITFM cost models and consistent billing logic, CIOs can make cloud, AI, and SaaS costs transparent across public, private, and hybrid environments.
+When technology consumption is translated into clear, service-level pricing, costs stop being debated and start being managed.
+By connecting FinOps data with ITFM cost models, TBM service structures, and consistent billing logic, CIOs can make cloud, AI, and SaaS costs transparent across public, private, and hybrid environments.

 As FinOps continues to converge with ITFM and TBM, IT billing becomes the mechanism that turns optimization into enterprise-wide financial discipline.